search ]

 4. Minimizing CSS Reflows and Repaints

 Reflows and repaints occur when the browser recalculates layout or redraws elements on the screen.
 These operations are expensive in terms of performance, especially on complex layouts.

 CSS Grid minimizes these operations by providing a more stable and predictable layout model.

-For instance, by avoiding JavaScript-based layout adjustments and relying on CSS Grid for positioning, you can significantly reduce the frequency of reflows and repaints, leading to smoother animations and interactions.
+By avoiding JavaScript-based layout adjustments and relying on CSS Grid for positioning, you can significantly reduce the frequency of reflows and repaints.

 5. Integrating CSS Grid with Critical CSS